Widnes: Economy

 In 2020, the GVA for the Widnes Built-up Area was £1.18 billion.

 Widnes is an industrial town and its major industry is still the manufacture of chemicals, although there has been diversification in recent years and the economy predominately relies on service industries.
 In 2006 a new freight park, known as the 3MG Mersey Multimodal Gateway, was opened in the West Bank area of the town.
 This provides a link for freight arriving by road, air or sea to be transferred to the rail network.
 In 2010 the first phase of Stobart Park, a "multimodal logistics service for warehousing and distribution", and part of the Stobart Group, was opened.
 This consists of a 520000 ft2 refrigerated warehouse for Tesco.

 In 2014 work began on the new Mersey Gateway bridge which was completed and open to the public in October 2017.
 A new six lane toll bridge over the River Mersey between the towns of Runcorn and Widnes was built to relieve the congested and ageing Silver Jubilee Bridge.
 The new bridge and access roads are a major strategic transport route linking the Liverpool city-region including Liverpool John Lennon Airport and the Port of Liverpool to North West England.

 There has been considerable development of shopping areas in the town.
 The Greenoaks Centre, a mall which was opened in 1995 is adjacent to the long-established Widnes Market which has both a market hall and an open market.
-Also adjacent is a Morrisons supermarket.
-In the Simms Cross area a large Asda superstore opened in 2004, replacing its old store in nearby Ditton.
-A new shopping development, known as Widnes Shopping Park, opened on 18 March 2010, the flagship store being a Marks & Spencer shop.
-Other businesses involved in the development are Next, New Look, Boots, River Island and British Home Stores.
-The Outfit out-of-town chain outlet incorporates fashion brands, including Dorothy Perkins, Miss Selfridge, Topman, Wallis and Burton.
-Other businesses included in the development are Wilko, Costa Coffee, Halfords, Buzz Bingo and KFC.

 In Autumn 2011 construction began of a Tesco Extra 24-hour store.
 The glass fronted 120,000 sq ft store has been built on the old B&Q site next to Ashley Way and was opened in March 2012.
 The store was built on stilts allowing a car park to be built underneath the store for around 600 cars.